 “Fake news is news, stories or hoaxes created to deliberately misinform or deceive readers.
 Usually, these stories are created to either influence people’s views, push a political agenda or cause confusion and can often be a profitable business for online publishers.” – Webwise.ie

-The epicenter of the fake news debacle is, of course, Facebook.
-Mark Zuckerberg & Co. have tried time and time again to fight fake news on their platform (even as they stumble over accountability and consequences.)
+The epicenter of the debacle is, of course, Facebook.
+Mark Zuckerberg & Co. have tried time and time again to fight misinformation on their platform (even as they stumble over accountability and consequences.)
 But the fake news epidemic reaches far beyond social media platforms.

 AI won’t solve fake news on Facebook (or anywhere else)

 For now, let’s set aside questions of moral responsibility, ethics in data science, and Cambridge Analytica.
 Instead, let’s talk about this recent Verge article, “Why AI isn’t going to solve Facebook’s fake news problem“.